lucaspopp0/logan-web/README.md

 # logan-web

 A web frontend for Logan.
-This is an unfinished project.
+This is an unfinished project, and hasn't been updated since early 2020.

+This is intended to demonstrate an understanding of development using Vue.

 ## Build Instructions